 This list will include all known celebrity Chinese and Black couples, past and present, even minor celebrities, and will include both full and partial Chinese / Black couples.
-This list will also including Hong Konger and Black, and Taiwanese and Black celebrity couples.
+This list will also including celebrity Hong Konger and Black, Macanese and Black, and Taiwanese and Black couples.
 In the US, Chinese are the largest Asian group at 24% of all US Asians, however Chinese only make up 7% of all Asian and Black married couples, so they are definitely under-represented in Blasian couples.
-Based on the celebrity couples shown here, the Chinese / Black breakup rate is ~38% which is much lower than the US divorce rate of ~60%, but much higher than the China divorce rate of ~22%.
-Please let us know of other Chinese / Black celebrity couples that should be on this list or known changes to the couples below and we will update the list.
+Based on the celebrity Chinese and Black couples shown here, the Chinese / Black breakup rate is ~38% which is much lower than the US divorce rate of ~60%, but much higher than the China divorce rate of ~22%.
+Please let us know of other celebrity Chinese and Black couples that should be on this list or known changes to the couples below and we will update the list.
 Listings for other celebrity Asian and Black couples are published separately and can be found at the end of this listing.
 Enjoy!

 Celebrity Chinese and Black Couples Listing